 You would get a shorter I-94 validity at US Port of entry, if your passport is expiring before US Visa stamp.
-As there are many travel restrictions in place, including the Trump Order that bans entry of H1B, H4, others until end of 2020, many try to extend their I-94 after passport renewal at US Border checkpoints.
-One of our readers, Suket Pandya, had similar situation and they extended their I-94 by visiting CBP office at US border checkpoint in Nogales, AZ.
-Thanks a lot to Suket for taking time to share a very detailed experience all the way from planning, driving to the place and the entire process.
-We really appreciate his effort and time to share the experience with our readers !
+Many try to extend their I-94 after passport renewal at US Border checkpoints. two of our our readers, SP & Shashi, had similar situation and they extended their I-94 by visiting CBP office at US border checkpoint in Nogales, AZ.
+Thanks a lot to SP and Shashi for taking time to share a very detailed experience all the way from planning, driving to the place and the entire process.
+We really appreciate their effort and time to share the experience with our readers !
 You can share your experiences as well by emailing it to redbus2us(at)gmail.com.

 As a background, if you are looking for all options to extend i-94, you may read article How to Extend I-94 in US, Options – CBP vs PoE